-- Colourful foods are more appealing. - Watch food temperatures.
+- Colourful foods are more appealing.
+Foods with increased taste (depending on the person's preference) may help with the safety of someone's swallowing as it may help them to be more aware of the food in their mouth/throat. - Watch food temperatures.
 The person may not be able to tell if a food or drink is too hot. - Serve foods that the person previously liked.
 Don't worry if the person wants to eat the same meal twice in a row.
 Tastes may change so try to be flexible.
 Do not feel the need to prepare fancy meals, but rather concentrate on the person eating and enjoying their meal. - Expect the unexpected.
 People may enjoy unusual combinations of food.
 Some people with dementia, who previously preferred savoury foods, may develop a taste for sweet foods and other people may develop a taste for hot and spicy foods. - Avoid serving meals of the same colour, for example chicken, cauliflower and potato on a white plate.
 Dark-coloured plates highlight light-coloured food well.
 Does the colour of the food stand out against the background of the plate?
-It is hard to see a poached egg or mashed potato on a white plate? - X Avoid food garnishes which can be distracting. - Do not overload the plate with too much food.
+It is hard to see a poached egg or mashed potato on a white plate? - Do not overload the plate with too much food. - ✓ If taking a modified consistency diet you can buy pre made ready meals of the different levels or you can purchase food moulds to make the food look more appetitising.